 Failing to establish a policy about a delayed return to work could have damaging consequences.
 Employees who need the paycheck may hide symptoms if they fear they’ll be forced to stay home even longer and lose more pay.
 If someone wants to hide that information there’s not much you can do—it’s Protected Health Information and you have no right, as an employer, to know.
 They have to volunteer the information and should be supported as they help to protect their fellow workers.

 Establishing policies about return to work, worker safety and more is only half the job.
 Communicating that information is just as important.
 And here, you have to be in control of that messaging.
 You have to reach everyone, with the same message, at the same time.
-Using a mass notification system that does this is essential to keeping people informed and stops the spread of misinformation.
+Using a critical communications product that does this is essential to keeping people informed and stops the spread of misinformation.
 Some organizations in certain locations may want to continue with some kind of physical distancing while you are in the office.
 Some employees will continue being anxious about infection and may still want to wear masks and gloves when others don’t.
 And some may even need a little time to readjust to working back in the office.

 Even once the doors open, and even after everyone is healthy and back at their stations, there’s another challenge waiting—a challenge that in my experience is often overlooked.
 Please, don’t underestimate the effort and planning that will be involved in getting people to re-socialize with each other.